Llorx/persistency/README.md

 const persistency = new Persistency({
     folder: "/path/to/data/folder",
-    reclaimDelay: 10000 // Milliseconds.
+    reclaimDelay: 15 * 60 * 1000 // Milliseconds.
 Optional.
-10 seconds by default.
-Set to 0 or negative to directly delete old entries without any waiting
+15 minutes by default.
+Set to 0 or negative to reclaim instantly.
 });

 // The library works with buffers, so you can use any serialization library, like pacopack